sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-intro/README.md

 To create a new Express app:

 * Run `npm init -y`.
-This initializes a folder as a Node project by adding a `package.json` file, which allows you to install NPM packages like Express.
+This initializes a folder as a Node project by adding a `package.json` file, which allows you to install npm packages like Express.
 * Run `npm install express`.
 This downloads Express and marks it in the `package.json` file as a dependency of the project.
 * Copy this code into a new file called `index.js`: